voxel51/fiftyone/docs/source/teams/installation.rst

 That's it!
-Any operations you perform will be stored in a centralized location and will be available to all users with access to the same datasets in the Teams App or their Python workflows.
+Any operations you perform will be stored in a centralized location and will be available to all users with access to the same datasets in the Enterprise App or their Python workflows.

 .. _teams-installation-poetry: